-Sanatana Dharma do not denote to a creed like Christianity or Islam, but represents a code of conduct and a value system that has spiritual freedom as its core.
+Sanatana Dharma does not denote a creed like Christianity or Islam but represents a code of conduct and a value system that has spiritual freedom as its core.
 Any pathway or spiritual vision that accepts the spiritual freedom of others may be considered part of Sanatana Dharma.

 By its nature, Sanatana Dharma is…

-* Sanatana Dharma thereby gives reverence to individual spiritual experience over any formal religious doctrine.
-Wherever the Universal Truth is manifest, there is Sanatana Dharma — whether it is in a field of religion, art or science, or in the life of a person or community.
-Wherever the Universal Truth is not recognized, or is scaled down and limited to a particular group, book or person, even if done so in the name of God, there Sanatana Dharma ceases to function, whatever the activity is called.
+- Sanatana Dharma thereby gives reverence to individual spiritual experience over any formal religious doctrine.
+Wherever the Universal Truth is manifest, there is Sanatana Dharma — whether it is in a field of religion, art, or science, or in the life of a person or community.
+Wherever the Universal Truth is not recognized, or is scaled down and limited to a particular group, book, or person, even if done so in the name of God, their Sanatana Dharma ceases to function, whatever the activity is called.

-* Sanatana Dharma comprises of spiritual laws which govern the human existence.
-Sanatana Dharma is to human life what natural laws are to the physical phenomena.
-Just as the phenomena of gravitation existed before it was discovered, the spiritual laws of life are eternal laws which existed before they were discovered by the ancient rishis (sages) for the present age during the Vedic period.
-Sanatana Dharma declares that something cannot come out of nothing and, therefore, the universe itself is the manifestation of the Divine being.
+- Sanatana Dharma comprises spiritual laws which govern human existence.
+Sanatana Dharma is to human life what natural laws are to physical phenomena.
+Just as the phenomena of gravitation existed before it was discovered, the spiritual laws of life are eternal laws that existed before they were discovered by the ancient rishis (sages) for the present age during the Vedic period.
+Sanatana Dharma declares that something cannot come out of anything and, therefore, the universe itself is the manifestation of the Divine being.